Safest Teeth Whiteners

 Pros of Porcelain Laminate Veneers | Cons of Porcelain Laminate Veneers |

-CEREC® (Chairside Economical Restoration of Esthetic Ceramics) porcelain veneers are a new, popular option that provide same-day results.
+CEREC® (Chairside Economical Restoration of Esthetic Ceramics) porcelain veneers are a new, popular option that provides same-day results.
 CEREC veneers use high-quality 3D software to design a new, beautiful smile in hours.

 Summary

 Porcelain veneers are the most popular, natural-looking, and durable option.
-But they are also the most expensive.
+However, they’re also the most expensive.

-The bonding material used to make composite resin veneers is the same as tooth-colored dental fillings.
-While strong, composite veneers are not as durable as porcelain.
+The bonding material to make composite resin veneers is the same as tooth-colored dental fillings.
+While strong, they aren’t as durable as porcelain.

 Pros of Composite Veneers | Cons of Composite Veneers |